Jonnyauk/Wonderflux/README.md

 ### Building smarter sized divs

 Note the use of the wfx_css() layout display function to setup CSS layout divs in the WFX Girder demonstration theme.
-The 'size' parameter is a relative size description of the width of a div in relation to the width of the main content.
+The *size* parameter is a relative size description of the width of a div in relation to the width of the main content.
 See an example below of 2 quarters and one half div - making a complete row: